-- Find the extension you want to delete.
+- Find the Extension you want to delete.

 - Click Extension Authorization Settings.

-- Click Delete Extension to delete all installations and activations of all versions of the extension.
+This will delete all installations and activations of all versions of the Extension.

 Extensions Manager Overview

-On every page of the Extensions manager, you see the state of your extension and next steps to move through the extension life cycle.
+- On every page of the Extensions Manager, you see the state of your Extension and next steps to move through the Extension life cycle.

-When you click to submit your extension for review, you are prompted to enter the following information:
+When you click to submit your Extension for review, you are prompted to enter the following information:

-URL of the Twitch channel where the Extensions review team will test your extension.
-This channel must be streaming during the review process.
+|Extension Review Channel URL||URL of the Twitch channel where the Extensions review team will test your Extension.|

-For quick review, submit a clear, thorough guide: describe extension functionality and how you expect viewers to use it.
-For subsequent versions, include a changelog.
+|Walkthrough Guide and Change Log||With your first version, submit a clear, thorough guide that describes Extension functionality and how you expect viewers to use it.
+For subsequent versions, include a change log.
 Failure to provide these may result in delayed review or rejection.|

 Most of the information on the Version Details tab is displayed in the Discovery tab on a streamer’s dashboard.
-For tips on using “discovery” to your best advantage, see Designing Extensions.
+For tips on using discovery to your best advantage, see Designing Extensions.